-In accordance with the City's Citizen Participation Plan, a legal advertisement was placed in the Lancaster Newspaper on March 5th, 2020 announcing the 30-day public comment period ending on April 5, 2020.
-The amended plan is on the City's website.
+A legal advertisement was placed in the Lancaster Newspaper on Friday, April 16, 2020 announcing the 30-day public comment period.
+A public meeting and Special City Council Meeting will be announced in a sperate legal advertisement in the coming days.
+The draft plan was placed on the City's website.